Debt.com teaches you everything you need to know to achieve the best credit score possible.

 #3: You’re the victim of identity theft

 If you didn’t do anything wrong that negatively affected your score, maybe someone else did.
 If someone got your credit card number, they may have run up a balance in your name.
-If they have your Social Security number, you may have new accounts – or new accounts that have been run up and already gone to collections.
+Your Social Security number could also be compromised.
+You may have new accounts – or new accounts that have been run up and already gone to collections.

 Again, review your credit reports to make sure you recognize all the accounts and that there’s nothing new you didn’t expect to see.
 If there is, it may be time for a credit freeze.
 Good news, as of September 2018, freezes are free!